I can't claim to be an expert on Greece. What I am an expert at is my own personal experiences in Greece, of which there are many.

 I had a crush on Andrea from the 9th grade, when I became friends with her best girlfriend so I could get to know her.
 Andrea wore the shortest skirts in the school, had a great body and only dated guys with shoulder length hair, satin pants, played in bands, dealt drugs and were on their way to India.
 To Andrea, the thought of going out with a classmate was unthinkable and I had no chance.
 But there was some sort of unspoken bond between us.
 We always made eye contact and said hi when we passed in the halls.

-We went out to dinner that night at Steki to Elias, a little taverna overlooking the Athens Gas Works that specialized in paidaikia (lambs ribs).
-She was about to embark on a relationship with an archeologist named Stewart Thorne whom she had met 15 years before and who had just left a note on her door that morning saying he was in town and could they get together.
-She knew that this was the love of her life and selfishly I tried to talk her out of it, unsuccessfully and for the five years they were together I was the best friend who would come every summer, live in her basement and babysit for her pet owl when she and Stewart would go on trips.
+We went out to dinner that night at Steki to Elias, a little taverna overlooking the Athens Gas Works that specialized in paidaikia (lambchops).
+She was about to embark on a relationship with an archeologist named Stewart Thorne whom she had met 15 years before and had just left a note on her door that morning saying he was in town and could they get together.
+She knew that this was the love of her life and selfishly I tried to talk her out of it, unsuccessfully.
+But for the five years they were together I was the best friend who would come every summer, live in her basement and babysit for her pet owl when she and Stewart would go on trips.